Dutch oil paintings

-Tanja Möderscheim is a Dutch painter in London.
-She paints culinary and still life paintings using techniques common in 17th-Century Holland.
-Her close attention to detail and anatomy is driven by her background in science and is also a nod to the renewed interest in taxonomy during the Dutch Golden Age.
+Tanja Möderscheim (PhD; UK Society of Botanical Artists Fellow) is a Dutch fine artist based in London.
+Her oil paintings are painted in a classical style using traditional technique and pigments used in 17th Century Holland.
+Close attention to detail and anatomy, nurtured by her background in science, is a nod to the interest in naturalism during the Dutch Golden Age.

 She divides her time between painting commissioned pieces, painting for exhibitions and working on her paintings exploring cultural and culinary heritage:

 Her cultural heritage project focuses on tulips from Dutch 16th to 19th Century genetic stocks.
 She sources the bulbs from the gene bank Hortus Bulborum in Holland and grows these in her garden, resulting in annual series of tulip oil paintings.
 Go to the tulip page to read more about this project.
 The Delft Blue tableware paintings and paintings of Roman archaeological artifacts are also part of this heritage work.

 Artisans and their local food produce are celebrated in culinary heritage paintings.
 As part of this she collaborates with British and French artisans, and in 2016 profiled the produce of BBC Food and Farming Awards finalists.
 Paintings of Provençal market produce will follow in 2020/21 in the village of St Saturnin lès Apt.
 In addition, Tanja’s game still lifes explore game birds traditionally reserved for the aristocracy during the Dutch Golden Age.

 For enquiries please call Tanja directly on +44 (0)7909 646317 (London), or click here for the contact form.

 Subscribe to the Newsletter to:

 - find out about new paintings and limited edition prints

 - enter the draw for giveaways

 - hear about exhibitions